icambron/twix.js/README.markdown

 You can also run the tests in-browser by building and then loading `test/test.html`.

-## Future plans ##

-For the broad aims of Twix 2.0, see the [future plans](https://github.com/icambron/twix.js/wiki/Future-plans) page.

 ## License (MIT)##

 Copyright (c) 2012 Isaac Cambron